-Mathematicians are specialists for algebra or geometry.
-Depending on if it’s theoretical or applicable math they work in many different areas.
-The subject isn’t very popular to study in Germany, more and more experts are missing in the country.
+Mathematicians are specialists in algebra or geometry.
+Depending on if it’s theoretical or applicable math, they work in many different areas.
+The subject isn’t very popular to study in Germany; more and more experts are missing in the country.

-Almost 70% of the free job position in Germany belongs to the non-degree occupations with vocational training.
+Almost 70% of the free job position in Germany belongs to non-degree occupations with vocational training.

-Therefore this trend naturally reduces the amount of available workers every year.
+Therefore, this trend naturally reduces the number of available workers every year.

 Nurses and Senior Care Workers

-Nurses are in high demand in Germany already for many years, and senior care workers are even in greater demand.
-The German population is rapidly aging and the country needs more and more workers from abroad to take care of the elderly.
+Nurses have been in high demand in Germany already for many years, and senior care workers are even in greater demand.
+The German population is rapidly aging, and the country needs more and more workers from abroad to take care of the elderly.

-Germany is expecting job growth from 50,000 to 60,000 in the nearest future.
+Germany is expecting job growth from 50,000 to 60,000 open positions in the nearest future.
 The shortage of skilled workers in the care sector is growing rapidly.

-Nurse and caregiver aren’t the easiest jobs in the world, but you will have a good average income of 37,900 EUR as a nurse, and 32,400 EUR as an elderly caregiver.
+Nurses and caregivers aren’t the easiest jobs in the world, but you will have a good average income of 37,900 EUR as a nurse and 32,400 EUR as an elderly caregiver.

 By 2025 country prognoses a shortage of 150,000 nurses and senior care workers.
 This promises you excellent career chances.

-Nursing in Germany is mainly studied at vocational school, universities only started offering this major in the last 10 years.
-Vocational training lasts 3 years and foreigners are welcomed to attend it.
+Nursing in Germany is mainly studied at vocational schools; universities only started offering this major in the last 10 years.
+Vocational training lasts 3 years, and foreigners are welcome to attend it.

 Read more about working in Germany as a nurse and its benefits here.

-Metalworkers always had been in demand, it is the classic trade profession with different variations and focuses.
+Metalworkers always had been in-demand in Germany; it’s the traditional trade profession with different variations and focuses.

 Electronics Technicians or Electricians

-As a specialist for these areas of expertise, you can work in many different fields in Germany.
+As a specialist in these areas of expertise, you can work in many different fields in Germany.
 The prerequisite for this job is an apprenticeship/vocational or even a degree as a mechatronics engineer.

 Mechatronics engineers with an academic degree can expect starting salary between 40,000 to 45,000 EUR per year, with vocational training a few thousand lower than that.